mmccoyd/qmk_firmware/keyboards/hillside/d50/keymaps/hardware_test/readme.md

     to see that the switches produce output in the expected order.

 The LEDs should glow a nice red.
-If they don't,
+If they don't, you may need to:

+-   Enable their physical power switch, or
-    you may need to clear the persistent EEPROM settings with the EE_CLR key, or enable them with the UG_TOGG key, both of which are part of this keymap.
+-   Clear the persistent EEPROM settings with the EE_CLR key, and
+-   Enable them with the UG_TOGG key.

+Both of those keys are part of this keymap.

 Further tests can be done with the default keymap to check the switches that were reserved here for clearing the flash memory.